 - Designate alternate locations for children in case adults are unable to make it home. - Secure your home.
-If severe weather is approaching, you may want to board windows, bring in outdoor furniture - minimize what could become flying debris.
+If severe weather is approaching, you may want to board windows, bring in outdoor furniture minimize what could become flying debris.
 If a biothreat, chemical or toxic spill is likely, consider whether you want to cover windows and doors with plastic sheeting. - Have your family survival kit ready at all times. - Stay tuned to radio and television news broadcasts; listen for instructions from local officials. - Limit phone use to important calls and emergency communication. - Make sure you have food and water and other supplies to last 72 hours.
-Use the checklist on pages 5 and 6 to prepare your disaster kit. - Prepare for loss of communications and electricity. - Ensure you have blankets and medical supplies on hand. - Stay in high places in case of flooding; in the case of high winds, stay away from walls. - Emergency response may be limited when sustained wind speeds reach 35-45 mph.
+Use the checklist on pages 5 and 6 to prepare your disaster kit. - Prepare for loss of communications (alternate communication such as GMRS/FRS/Amateur radio) and electricity (remember generator safety). - Ensure you have blankets and medical supplies on hand. - Stay in high places in case of flooding; in the case of high winds, stay away from walls. - Emergency response may be limited when sustained wind speeds reach 35-45 mph.